Particular/docs.particular.net/samples/serializers/multiple-deserializers/sample.md

 ## Shared

 Contains message definitions and a [message mutator](/nservicebus/pipeline/message-mutators.md) that logs the outgoing data.
-Shared by all endpoints.
+Shared by all endpoints and configured by `endpointConfiguration.RegisterOutgoingMessageLogger();` in the above snippets.

 snippet: outgoingmutator